MaciejRudnickiPL/gizyImageProtect/README.md

 * resize image
 * get html with css styles

 __To-do list:__
-* add adds to config
+* adding "adds" parameter to config
 * start testing
-* add array for list of images
+* adding a array for list of images
+* creating an png image from the mask that has been uploaded

 ## Status
-v 1.0
+v 1.0 testing
-testing

 ## Contact
 Created by [maciejrudnickipl@gmail.com] - feel free to contact me!